NKathiravan/Network_Security_Assignment_CS22B1036/README.md

 # RSA Algorithm Implementation 🔐

-This project implements the RSA public-key cryptosystem using Python.
+This project implements the RSA public-key cryptosystem using Java.
 It's a part of the Network Security course assignment (CS1702) at the **National Institute of Technology Puducherry**, submitted by **N Kathiravan (CS22B1036)**.

 ## 📚 Introduction